 The new Emma mattress loses the layer of conical pocket springs found in the Hybrid, swapping it for three layers of pressure-relieving foam instead.
 The company claims it offers the next level in support, comfort and durability, and will suit all types of sleeper and body types.

 So does it?
 Is it the best mattress you can buy?
-For this Emma mattress review, we tested the new version for two months to find out how good it really is.
+For this Emma mattress review, we tested the new version for six months to find out how good it really is.

 What is the Emma Original mattress?

 The Emma Original is the second bed in a box foam mattress from Frankfurt-founded company Emma.
 You can only buy it online, and it arrives at your door – rolled-up and vacuum-packed in a compact and easy-to-move box – from the company’s UK manufacturer.
 Simply remove the packaging and the mattress expands into shape within two hours.

 Inside the 25cm-deep mattress, there's a 3cm breathable Airgocell foam layer, followed by 2cm of visco-elastic memory foam to relieve pressure, and 19cm of supportive cold foam at the base – the latter is grooved to help distribute your weight for extra pressure-relief.
 On top, there's a removable, machine-washable and temperature-regulating cover.

 Unlike some of its rivals, the Emma Original has handles on the sides, making it easier to move.
 This isn’t a mattress you need to flip, or even turn; but they're handy to have during the initial set up.

 According to the company, the new Emma mattress is suitable for people weighing between 50kg and 130kg, will work with any bed base and can be used with an electric blanket.